 If you reached that point when looking for the most relevant metric for your startup, I should save you the effort.
 There’s no general answer, a number 42 hiding the meaning of life, the universe, and everything.
 No big, sophisticated computer to compile a one size fits all approach.
 If you’re on your way to building it, then you don’t need any advice regarding success metrics.
 But for the rest of us, there’s no easy way out.

 The relevant indicators regarding the actual and potential value of a startup differ greatly.
 The most pervasive challenge for investors is to truly understand each business coming their way and decide on befitting metrics.
 Personally, I am not a fan of templates in assessing innovation – because they can lead to the failure of overlooking many disruptive projects.
-And while the investors needs to keep an open mind, founders are also responsible for putting into a functional perspective their ideas, based on how well they know the market, the targeted audience and the reason behind choosing that particular segment.
-As of strategy and numbers, a GoToMarket plan accompanied by a funnel to ensure maximum reach in the designated community and a realistic estimate of the sales cycle are always extra steps towards success.
+And while the investors need to keep an open mind, founders are also responsible for putting into a functional perspective their ideas, based on how well they know the market, the targeted audience and the reason behind choosing that particular segment.
+As for strategy and numbers, a GoToMarket plan accompanied by a funnel to ensure maximum reach in the designated community and a realistic estimate of the sales cycle is always extra steps towards success.

 No recipe, same ingredients

-In the end it’s the same success everyone strives for, and on the road to achieving it, here’s a shortlist of 10 indicators to work through, regardless of how unusual your business model might be.
+In the end, it’s the same success everyone strives for, and on the road to achieving it, here’s a shortlist of 10 indicators to work through, regardless of how unusual your business model might be.

 Traffic/Unique visitors – useful mostly in early development stages; afterwards, it shifts into more important indicators such as Number of returning users or Number of sessions per user.
 Another important aspect is to always look at the Traffic related indicators, in correlation with the Bounce rate, the time spent in site, or even both.